Comprehensive Guide: How to Start an Airbnb

 Short-term rental hosts a wide array of guests.
 From people traveling on business trips, vacations, or just passing through, each group has a willingness to pay range and optimizing the unit will allow you to maximize your income potential.
 Designing for the customer and making sure there is strong value being provided to your guests is important.
 Choosing a target market doesn’t necessarily deter other segments from booking your space but it will help forecasting your rental income and expenses.

-Within the target market, there are three important factors – who is most likely to book your space, what are they willing to pay, and how can you create the best experience possible for them to keep the bookings filling up the calendar.
-Like we just mentioned, understanding the competition in the area will help with what target market you’ll be wanting to attract to your listing and how to differentiate.
+When you start an Airbnb, understanding the target market involves three key factors: who is most likely to book your space, what they are willing to pay, and how you can create the best possible experience to keep your calendar filled with bookings.
+As mentioned, knowing the competition in the area will help you identify the target market for your Airbnb and how to stand out.

 Building your financial projections